dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 On rare occasions(mainly laptops), the SATA controller isn't officially supported by macOS.
 To resolve this, we'll want to do a few things:

 * Set SATA to AHCI mode in the BIOS
-  * macOS doesn't support hardware RAID or IDE properly.
+  * macOS doesn't support hardware RAID or IDE mode properly.
+  * Note drives already using Intel Rapid Storage Technology(RST, soft RAID for Windows and Linux) will not be accesible in macOS.
 * [SATA-unsupported.kext](https://github.com/RehabMan/hack-tools/tree/master/kexts/SATA-unsupported.kext)
   * Adds support to obscure SATA controllers, commonly being laptops.
   * For very legacy SATA controllers, [AHCIPortInjector.kext](https://www.insanelymac.com/foru…) may be more suitable.